Foster a lively, integrated community

 - Two letters of reference

-- Applicants to the Literature emphasis and English Studies emphasis must submit a writing sample that consists of an analytic, technical, or research paper of at least seven pages or, if the applicant does not have one available, a piece of writing demonstrating comparable skills.
+- Writing Sample (An analytic, technical, or research paper of at least seven pages or, if the applicant does not have one available, a piece of writing demonstrating comparable skills)